Create a Custom MariaDB Container with Raspberry PI and Docker

 nano Dockerfile

-Copy and paste following content in your Dockerfile:
+Copy and paste the following content into your Dockerfile:

-This dockerfile is used by build command to create our custom image.
+This dockerfile is used by the build command to create our custom image.

-“RUN apt update -y && apt install mariadb-server -y” will execute inside our container and update and install of mariadb from debian repository.
+“RUN apt update -y && apt install mariadb-server -y” will execute inside our container and update and install MariaDB from the Debian repository.

-“RUN mkdir /mysql_scripts” creates a folder where to store our sql scripts, while “COPY mySqlScript.sql /mysql_scripts/” copies our custom sql script (described later) from host to container.
+“RUN mkdir /mysql_scripts” creates a folder where to store our SQL scripts, while “COPY mySqlScript.sql /mysql_scripts/” copies our custom SQL script (described later) from the host to the container.

-“RUN /etc/init.d/mysql start && mysql -uroot –password=”” -e “source /mysql_scripts/mySqlScript.sql” “starts MariaDB service and executes copied script logging-in as root with default mariaDB root password (empty).
-It is a good security practice, after our MariaDB container will be ready, to change root password.
+“RUN /etc/init.d/mariadb start && mysql -uroot –password=”” -e “source /mysql_scripts/mySqlScript.sql” “starts MariaDB service and executes copied script logging-in as root with default MariaDB root password (empty).
+It is a good security practice after our MariaDB container will be ready, to change the root password.

-Last row is “CMD /etc/init.d/mysql start && tail -f /dev/null”.
-You could ask why repeating mysql start and why using a useless “tail -f /dev/null”.
-There is a very simple reason: containers are designed to be as ephimeral as possible.
+Last row is “CMD /etc/init.d/mariadb start && tail -f /dev/null”.
+You could ask why repeating MariaDB starts and why using a useless “tail -f /dev/null”.
+There is a very simple reason: containers are designed to be as ephemeral as possible.
 So, every docker container stays up if its internal main process is active and running.
-With docker build, main process for custom container becomes the last CMD command.
+With the docker build, the main process for the custom container becomes the last CMD command.
 So you need to give something to do to your container to be kept alive from docker.
 Otherwise, you will experience a container going continuously down with exit code 0 (no error).

 mySqlScript.sql